 I’m also an English language usage, grammar, and style nerd.
 Although I won’t pretend I’m in the same league as Bryan Garner or that I don’t make a rare mistake or type-o, I have copyedited a college-level textbook, and I keep Garner’s trusty tome always close at hand.

-Like any good English usage nerd, certain language trends cause me ire, such as bloggers using “overwhelm” as a noun (for the love of America, please stop!) and people who speak exclusively in business-world buzz phrases (“we don’t have the bandwidth for this,” “let’s circle back,” “low-hanging fruit,” “verbage” (when the real word is “verbiage”)).
+Like any good English usage nerd, I am bothered by certain language trends, such as bloggers using “overwhelm” as a noun (for the love of America, please stop!) and people who speak exclusively in business-world buzz phrases (“we don’t have the bandwidth for this,” “let’s circle back,” “low-hanging fruit,” “verbage” (when the real word is “verbiage”)).
 I’m on a personal crusade to correct everyone who says, “I could care less.”
 If you could care less, you’re not at your lowest level of caring, which is why the phrase is “I couldn’t care less.”

 So, if you need help with your content — and want to work with a writer with personality and substance, contact me using the below form or by sending an email to darren @ chasingmacguffins.com